 With more than 300,000 non-profit and sponsored golf events held annually – and growing – throughout the United States, PerfectGolfEvent.com provides economical, highly efficient one-stop shopping to organizations searching for guidance on how to organize a charity golf event, particularly golf tournament registration tools via the easy to use software.

-Supported by a national network of experienced Golf Event Coaches, Perfect Golf Event assists non-profits, corporations and other entities looking to organize, manage and market a fundraising golf event, beginning with a free service and scaling up.
+Supported by a national network of experienced Golf Event Coaches, Perfect Golf Event assists non-profits, corporations and other entities looking to organize, manage and market a fundraising golf event.
 This makes the often painful development of a golf registration tool so much simpler.

 In its first year, 2015, Perfect Golf Event began a successful track record as a premier organizational resource on how to develop golf tournament registration for a charity golf event, whether it be fundraising, corporate or sponsored golf tournaments.

 Two successful events in late summer 2015 displayed the ability to deliver a unique golf registration experience that invigorates the event, creates maximum participation and, ultimately, generates the most funds for the organization.
 This process includes how to organize the event with tournament software that makes the event smoothly.

 The May 22, 2015 $1 Million Luxury Shootout for Loyola Academy in St. Louis awarded a new BMW to the winner and the Aug.
 1 CFA Ben Mintz Golf Outing fundraiser for Cornell University’s Football Association in Ithaca, N.Y., awarded two $10,000 Hole in One Contest prizes and an additional $10,000 in the final shootout.
 Both events used a converted 18-hole par-3 course for the competition and made the golf registration aspect easy.